angusmacdonald/programming-interview-library/README.md

-# ALGO
+# Library of Programming Interview Algorithms

-Repository implementing lots of algorithms commonly used in programming interviews.
+Java solutions to algorithms commonly used in programming interviews.

-If you can imagine being able to use this as an existing library in a programming interview (a stretch), the idea is that this library contains a litany of different things you only ever need to attempt in such a situation.

-As such, it's mostly pointless, but you may be interested in specific algorithms.
-These include generalized versions of:
+### Motivation

+Whe I was revising for programming interviews I thought it would be more interesting to package solutions into a utility library.
+Consider it the library that programmers would want to use in an interview situation, if such a thing were ever allowed.

+### Algorithms Included
+The library currently includes generalized versions of:

+#### Strings
 - Getting all permutations of a string
+- Levenshtein (edit) distance between two strings

+#### Arrays
 - Longest common subsequence
 - Longest increasing subsequence
+- Max intervals that can overlap
+- Number of ways to reach a goal
+- Matrix search algorithm

+#### Graphs
+- Dijkstra's shortest path algorithm

+#### Lists
+- Check if a list is a palindrome

+#### Math
 - Creation of a prime sieve
 - Computing factorial
 - Reversing a number

-- Max intervals that can overlap
-- Number of ways to reach a goal
-- Dijkstra's shortest path algorithm
-- Converting to and from Roman Numerals
-- Levenshtein (edit) distance between two strings
-- Matrix search algorithm
+#### Sorting / Search
 - Counting and quicksort implementations
 - Heap-based median finding solution

-- Check if a list is a palindrome
--
+#### General
+- Converting to and from Roman Numerals